List of lawsuits involving Tesla, Inc.: Securities litigation related to Musk "funding secured" tweet

-On June 17, 2020, a Detroit pension fund filed a derivative action against the Tesla board members.
-The lawsuit claims the board members have consistently awarded themselves unfair and excessive compensation from 2017 to 2020.
-Trial is set for September 2023.

 Whistleblower allegations and retaliation

-In 2019, Lynn Thompson sued Tesla for terminating his security contract after he reported the theft of US$37 million worth of copper and other raw materials to local authorities.
-In 2020, the case was stayed pending arbitration.

 In November 2020, former Tesla employee Steven Henkes filed a lawsuit alleging he was fired by Tesla in retaliation for raising safety concerns about "unacceptable fire risks" in the company's solar installations.
-Tesla solar installations have caught fire at seven Walmart locations, as well as an Amazon warehouse.
+Tesla solar installations caught fire at seven Walmart locations, as well as an Amazon warehouse.
 The SEC confirmed in September 2021 that it has an active and ongoing investigation related to the whistleblower complaint Henkes made in 2019.
-As of March 2024, the lawsuit is unresolved.
+As of March 2024, the case is unresolved.

 Agreement misrepresented as loan

 A Tesla Solar customer alleged in a 2020 filing that the company engaged in "bait-and-switch financing" for reporting his solar-financing agreement as "a massive loan" to credit agencies, therefore upending the customer's credit rating.
 In April 2021, the case was ordered to arbitration.
 As of May 2023, the case was still in arbitration.

-Bios Group lawsuit

-In December 2020, Dutch taxi service Bios Group filed for over 1.3 million EU in damages against Tesla, citing defects including broken power steering and odometers.